Home

 4 face-down cards in a row with pictures of dogs on the backs.
 The 1st and 3rd are the right way up; the 2nd and 4th are upside down

 These two methods could be combined to allow two completely independent strings of 52 bits of data.
 There can be a sequence of cards in the face up/face down method and one in the pointing upwards/pointing downwards method.
 The two methods could also be combined, so that each card is in 1 of 4 states: face up and pointing upwards, face up and pointing downwards, face down and pointing upwards, face down and pointing downwards.
-In this way, the cards are essentially indicating base 4 numbers.
-One card can represent one of four numbers at a time: 0, 1, 2 or 3; two cards can represent 16 base 4 numbers: 00, 01, 02, 03, 10, 11, 12, 13, 20, 21, 22, 23, 30, 31, 32, 33; three cards can represent 64 numbers and so on.
+In this way, the cards are essentially indicating base-4 numbers.
+One card can represent one of four numbers at a time: 0, 1, 2 or 3; two cards can represent 16 base-4 numbers: 00, 01, 02, 03, 10, 11, 12, 13, 20, 21, 22, 23, 30, 31, 32, 33; three cards can represent 64 numbers and so on.
 Just two cards would be needed to represent a letter in the reduced 15 letter alphabet.

 Both these methods are adequate, but they cannot hold much data, and they tend to look as if they are hiding something.
-When combined to produce base 4 data, it is possible to hold a lot of data, but the system is incredibly cumbersome to use.
+When combined to produce base-4 data, it is possible to hold a lot of data, but the system is incredibly cumbersome to use.

 If we had circular cards with markings on the backs such as one might get on a circular protractor, the orientation of each card would be capable of indicating hundreds of different states.
 However, this method would be very difficult to use in practice.